gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 is as in the VBR case.
 The qindex that provides the closest rate to the target frame size is considered.

+After the final qindex of the frame is calculated, its value might be updated under some conditions.
+Some of these conditions are:
+- Adjust qindex based on source content change to avoid overshoot and undershoot
+- Limit the decrease or increase in qindex from previous frames to produce stable video.

 ### Updating the buffer fullness level

 The buffer fullness level is initialized at starting_buffer_level.
 Following